 What makes Hamburg so special?

 Hamburg is simply something extraordinary and cannot be compared with any other city.
-Known as the city of bridges, Hamburg is primarily known for its extensive nightlife, fresh fish, as being a student city, having a unique German dialect, great musicals, historical buildings, a spectacular harbor, modernity, and of course, Franzbrötchen.
+Known as the city of bridges, Hamburg is primarily known for its extensive nightlife, and fresh fish, as being a student city, having a unique German dialect, great musicals, historical buildings, a spectacular harbor, modernity, and of course, Franzbrötchen.
 Granted, the weather could definitely be better, but this also adds to the city’s charm on the Alster.

 - With around 2,500 bridges, Hamburg holds the world record as the city with the most bridges in Europe.